jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/OnePointFive.md

 Precisely __nothing__ about where to find the relevant credentials.
 Moreover, when I eventually discovered after searching through the AWS documentation that you can apparently find CLI credentials on the first page you see when you log in, I couldn't figure out how to get back to that page.
-Eventually, I logged back and back in (which seemed like it almost wasn't going to work, yet again...).
+Eventually, I logged out and back in (which seemed like it almost wasn't going to work, yet again...).
 That showed me a screen which said I could look up credentials for command line access, but it appeared that the only credentials I could access there were the ones for the root user account.
 Given that this is new-user-onboarding documentation that AWS themselves point you to, it's rather rubbish, quite